 I have a couple.

-I have to.
+I have the EIP.

-Going back to Santa Barbara on the city.
+Going back to Santa Barbara.

-Did I play them when you go into the woods?
+Does that play them when you go into the woods?

 Never.

-And I'm like, I'm even saying to myself, why am I saving these?
+Mike, I'm even saying to myself, why am I saving these?

 Nobody is ever going to go back and listen to it.

-Nobody's gonna want it.
+Nobody's going to want it.

-No, they'll listen to one tape and say, Wow, he was a nut, pretty much.
+No, they'll listen to one tape and say, wow, he was a nut, pretty much.

-By then they'll be indoctrinated into full complete socialists.
+By then, they'll be indoctrinated into full, complete socialists.

-He'll sound just like uh Andrew Cuomo.
+They'll sound just like Andrew Cuomo.

 Nobody needs two bullets to kill a deer.